geosolutions-it/MapStore2/docs/developer-guide/integrations/geoserver.md

            - Select Compression type and quality
            - Define width and height of internal tiles

-- [CSW Extension](https://docs.geoserver.org/latest/en/user/services/csw/installing.html): Activating this extension, MapStore can browse data of GeoServer using the CSW protocol.
+- [CSW Extension](https://docs.geoserver.org/latest/en/user/services/csw/installing.html): activating this extension, MapStore can browse data of GeoServer using the CSW protocol.
 This is particularly useful when GeoServer contains hundreds or thousands of layers, so the WMS capabilities services can be too slow.

-- [Query Layer Plugin](https://docs.geoserver.org/stable/en/user/extensions/querylayer/index.html#installing-the-querylayer-module): This plugin allows the possibility to do cross-layer filtering.
+- [Query Layer Plugin](https://docs.geoserver.org/stable/en/user/extensions/querylayer/index.html#installing-the-querylayer-module): this plugin allows the possibility to do cross-layer filtering.
 Cross layer filtering is the mechanism of Filtering a layer using geometries coming from another layer.
 The plugin allows this filtering to be performed on the server side in an efficient way.

 - [DDS/BIL Plugin](https://docs.geoserver.org/stable/en/user/community/dds/index.html): this plugin add to geoserver the possibility to publish raster data in DDS/BIL format (World Wind).
 This particular plugin is useful if we want to use a raster data as elevation model for MapStore.
 This elevation model will be used in 3D mode or with the mouse coordinates plugin (displaying the elevation of a point on the map, together with the coordinates).

+- [WPS longitudinal profile process](https://docs.geoserver.org/stable/en/user/community/wps-longitudinal-profile/index.html): this plugin added to geoserver gives the possibility to calculate an altitude profile for the specified linestring and it is required to use the *Longitudinal Profile* plugin of MapStore.